Technology

 There’s a world of difference between Automation and Artificial Intelligence (AI).
 Yet many bloggers and businesses abuse the terms incorrectly, which inevitably blurs the lines between the two.

-They are similar but scratch just a little bit below the surface, and you’ll reveal significant differences between the two.
+They are similar, but scratch just a little below the surface, and you’ll reveal significant differences between them.

 Automation